NFL Week 10 injury updates on Deebo Samuel, Minkah Fitzpatrick, Stefon Diggs

 Injury: Knee

-Even though he was listed as questionable for Sunday's game, the expectation is that Conner will play against the Atlanta Falcons.
-He came off IR this week, which opened a three-week window to practice but with how he has looked in the open portion of practice and with Kyler Murray returning, Conner's return is imminent.
+Even though he was listed as questionable for Sunday's game, the expectation is Conner will play against the Atlanta Falcons.
+He came off IR this week, which opened a three-week window to practice but with how he has looked in the open portion of practice and with Kyler Murray returning, Conner's return is imminent. -- Josh Weinfuss

 Drake London, WR, Atlanta Falcons